 If you’re thinking about buying a prepaid card instead of a typical credit card, just make sure you’re being cautious about it and taking all factors into consideration beforehand.
 Do some research before making any decisions, this will help you make sure that both the card company and the card itself are legitimate.

-If and when you’ve found a prepaid credit card that you think is a good fit for your financial situation, make sure you know everything about the product that you’re about to buy.
-Tedious as it may be, just like you should with any financial product, carefully read the fine print in the cardholder clause, this way you’ll be completely informed about any fees and rules that come with the card.
+Carefully read the fine print in the cardholder clause, this way you’ll be completely informed about any fees and rules that come with the card.
 If you’re happy with the prepaid card, you can continue to spend wisely until you’re ready for the responsibility of a regular credit card.